 I am happy with all the wildlife we did see because the flamingos and rhino were unexpected, but I do wish we would have found the lions the park rangers were pointing us in the direction of.
 We followed the road for a few miles before deciding to turn back, we assumed they migrated elsewhere.
 I have yet to see lions or any big cats, but there are still more safaris planned during my time in Kenya and the next one on my list is the Masai Mara (my sources tell me you see everything there).

-Onto my next great adventure and adding #2,11 on my list!
+Onto my next great adventure!